RLE-Foundation/RLeXplore/README.md

 <img src='./docs/flowchart.png' style="width: 600px">
 </div>

+- Support for **off-policy** algorithms is under development.
-Code test in progress!
+- Code test in progress!
 Welcome to contribute to this program!

 # Changelog
 **27/09/2022**